brainstormforce/astra-hooks/readme.txt

 Need to add dynamic content with various conditions?
 Please consider the <a href="https://wpastra.com/?utm_source=wp-org&utm_medium=readme&utm_campaign=astra-hooks">Astra Pro Addon</a>.
 Custom Layouts module in Astra Pro Addon offers functionality so you can add dynamic content (PHP Code) easily.

 == Changelog ==

+= 1.0.3 =
+- Improvement: Compatibility with WordPress 6.5.

 = 1.0.2 =
 - Improvement: Hardened the security of plugin